bxparks/AceTime/README.md

 #### Invalid DateTime Objects

-A value of `0` for the `secondsSinceEpoch` is used internally as an ERROR marker, so users should never create a`DateTime` object with this value.
+A value of `0` for the `epochSeconds` is used internally as an ERROR marker, so users should never create a`DateTime` object with this value.
 In other words,
 ```C++